BayashiPascal/RunRecorder/README.md

 make all
 ```

 *The [SQLite](https://www.sqlite.org/) and [Curl](https://curl.se/) libraries will automatically be downloaded into `Repos/RunRecorder/C/` during installation.
-You'll asked for your password during installation.*
+You'll be asked for your password once during installation.*

 ## Usage